CryptozombiesHQ/cryptozombie-lessons/2/10-interactingcontracts.md

 }
 ```

-This would be a simple contract where anyone could store their favorite number, and it will be associated with their Ethereum address.
-Then anyone else could look up that person's favorite number using their address.
+This would be a simple contract where anyone could store their lucky number, and it will be associated with their Ethereum address.
+Then anyone else could look up that person's lucky number using their address.

 Now let's say we had an external contract that wanted to read the data in this contract using the `getNum` function.

-First we'd have to define an **_interface_** of the `FavoriteNumber` contract with with `getNum` function, which would look like this:
+First we'd have to define an **_interface_** of the `LuckyNumber` contract:

 ```
 contract NumberInterface {